GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 - The acoustic simulation is then performed by the `Room` module, itself using the #acr("RIR") simulation library.
   The simulator ensures to propagate the positions and orientations of all elements as well as setting the right input signal of each source.
 - Finally, acoustic features can be collected in multiple representations: raw multi-channel waveforms, #acr("STFT") or #acr("ILD")/#acr("IPD").
-  The user may also access spatial data in convenient formats: distance from the microphone to a specific source, #acr("DoA"), absolute position and orientation of the agent and sources, etc.
+  The user may also access spatial data in convenient formats: distance from the microphone to a specific source, #doa, absolute position and orientation of the agent and sources, etc.

 *Spatial domain.*
 The sound propagation libraries used in the simulation model three-dimensional scenes.
 Thus, we have built the rest of the pipeline to allow for full control of audio objects in the 3D space.
-Besides, as the conducted downstream task involved mostly planar problems, most implemented features focus on 2D movements and spatial measures.
+Besides, as this thesis's downstream tasks predominantly involved planar problems, most implemented features focus on 2D movements and spatial measures.
 No artificial limitation prevents the use of our library for 3D problems.

 *Sources and Microphones Movement*